Khan/perseus/.changeset/three-trees-deny.md

 "@khanacademy/perseus-editor": minor
 ---

-Make widgets open by default.
-Add ability to open/close all widgets on a page externally.
+Make widget editors expanded by default.
+Add ability to expand/collapse all widget editors on a page externally.